Wr3nch-ren/RT-python-week03/README.md

 Ray tracing course week 03

 This repository is for 'Raytracing in Entertainment Industry' (01418283).
-This course set to be taught for undergrad students at Dept of Computer Science, Faculty of Science, Kasetsart University.
+This course is set to be taught for undergrad students at Dept of Computer Science, Faculty of Science, Kasetsart University.
 The codes were rewritten and modified from https://raytracing.github.io/books/RayTracingInOneWeekend.html#thevec3class/colorutilityfunctions.

+Prerequisites :
+1. C/C++ or python.
+2. Object-Oriented Programming (OOP).
+3. Linear algebra for undergrad students.

 Class assignment